He Lives in You: Cover versions

 Diana Ross recorded the song for her 1999 album, Every Day Is a New Day and for the 1999 movie Double Platinum where her character Olivia King sang it.

 TRF recorded the song for the Japanese version of Simba's Pride, releasing their version as their 25th single in 1999.

 Lonnie Gordon recorded a house version for her album No Regret and released it as a single in 2001.
 The same year, Michael Crawford sang this song as part of a medley on The Disney Album.

 "They Live in You" was used by Johnny Mathis for his 2000 album, Mathis on Broadway.

 The song was covered by Elijah Kelley for Disneymania 6.

+In 2015, the song was including in a Lion King songs medley performed by YouTuber and singer Georgia Merry.

 Michael Ball and Alfie Boe covered the song on their album Together Again in 2017.

 Destiny Chukunyere covered it during Movie Week and her finale performance in the second season of X Factor Malta in 2020.